-Cognitive behaviour therapy (CBT) with a trained CBT therapist at our Borders centre
+Cognitive behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT) at our Borders centre

-We are pleased to offer cognitive behaviour therapy, also known as CBT or cognitive behavioural therapy, at First Psychology Centre, Borders.
+We are pleased to offer cognitive behaviour therapy (CBT) and Mindfulness-Based Cognitive Therapy (MBCT) at First Psychology Centre, Borders.

 What is cognitive behaviour therapy (CBT)?